-22. (1) Any person may lodge an objection in the prescribed manner with the Registrar in respect of an application for the grant of a plant breeder's right following the publication of the prescribed information regarding the application in the Journal referred to in section 40.

-(2) The Registrar must within seven days of the receipt of an objection-
+22. (1) Any person may lodge an objection in the prescribed manner with the Registrar in respect of an application for the grant of a plant breeder's right following the publication of the prescribed information regarding the application in the Journal referred to in section 40 within 60 days from the date of publication.

-(a) inform the applicant concerned in writing of the objection; and

-(b) provide the applicant with a copy of the objection.

-(3) The applicant may, in the prescribed manner, lodge with the Registrar a counter-statement against the objection.
-30
+- (2) The Registrar must within 14 days of the receipt of an objection- - (a) inform the applicant concerned in writing of the objection; and - (b) provide the applicant with a copy of the objection. - (3) The applicant may, in the prescribed manner, lodge with the Registrar a counter-statement against the objection within 60 days of notification.